grafMakulaDer2te/another2028/README.md

 # another2048 for the Gamebuino Meta
 ## Description
 This is a port of my 2048 game from the Gamebuino Classic to the Gamebuino Meta.
-For the Gamebuino Classic I created this myself because the original from the wiki does not work properly for me.
+This is my first Gamebuino project.
 ## Setup
 Copy the another2028 folder onto your Gamebuino SD-card.
 ## Usage